Read our recent article for five ways to encourage families to practice decoding strategies in reading at home.

 These guidelines for decoding apply to reading any and all written languages, whether they use the Latin, Cyrillic, Arabic, Hebrew, Devanagari, or any other alphabet.

-Decoding and the science of reading
+Decoding strategies and the science of reading

 Explicit instruction means that the relationships between letters, letter groups, and their sounds are clearly and distinctly taught to a student.
 Systematic instruction means instructors take a clearly defined and structured approach to teaching these relationships to students.
-Explicit and systematic phonics instruction is empirically validated as an effective means by which to teach students how to read.

 And who could better support these everyday learning moments than families!